Rajarshi12321/RAG_research/README.md

 ## About The Project

-Welcome to the QA app repository, a powerful tool built on Google Gemini technology.
+Welcome to the Langchain_QA app repository, a powerful tool built on Google Gemini technology.
 Our QA app is designed to efficiently implement the RAG (Retrieval-Augmented Generation) model, leveraging cutting-edge technologies including Langchain, Chainlit, and Gemini for lightning-fast query search and response generation.

 Key Features: